2010–2017 Toronto serial homicides: Victims

-Selim Esen, 44, was last definitively seen on March 20, 2017, near Yonge Street and Bloor Street, just west of the gay village, though there have been reports that he was seen as late as April 14 near Bloor Street and Ted Rogers Way in the gay village.
+Selim Esen (44) was last definitively seen on March 20, 2017, near Yonge Street and Bloor Street, just west of Church and Wellesley, though there have been reports that he was seen as late as April 14 near Bloor Street and Ted Rogers Way.
 He was reported missing by a friend on April 20.
 Police initially described Esen as a man of no fixed address who often pulled a wheeled suitcase.
 A friend disputed this, saying that Esen was in an "unhealthy relationship" and would at times stay with friends.
-Esen was a Turkish citizen who had first come to Canada to be with a partner that he had met in Turkey.
+Esen was a Turkish national who had first come to Canada to be with a partner that he had met in Turkey.
 According to the friend, he struggled with addiction but was getting control of his problem and had completed a certificate course in peer counselling from St. Stephen's community house just before he disappeared.
 McArthur was also a client of St. Stephen's and very trusted within the community support organization.
 He was killed by McArthur on or about April 16, 2017.

-Dean Lisowick, 43 or 44, was not reported missing.
+Dean Lisowick (43 or 44) was not reported missing.
 He was a resident of Toronto's shelter system.
-He had periodically stayed at The Scott Mission on Spadina Avenue since 2003 and was last recorded there on April 21, 2016.
-He had faced struggles including issues with substance abuse but was remembered as being very respectful.
-He was trying to work more, as a cleaner or labourer, having previously worked as a prostitute.
+Lisowick had periodically stayed at The Scott Mission on Spadina Avenue since 2003 and was last recorded there on April 21, 2016.
+He had faced struggles, including issues with addiction, but was remembered as being very respectful.
+Lisowick was trying to work more, as a cleaner or labourer, having previously worked as a prostitute.
 He was killed by McArthur on or about April 23, 2016.

-Kirushna Kumar Kanagaratnam, 37, last had contact with his family in August 2015.
+Kirushna Kumar Kanagaratnam (37) last had contact with his family in August 2015.
 He was not reported missing.
 He was one of 492 Tamil refugees from Sri Lanka who had arrived in Canada on the MV Sun Sea in August 2010.
-When his deportation order was given, he went into hiding in the Tamil community in Ontario and worked as a cleaner and mover.
+When his deportation order was given, Kanagaratnam went into hiding in the Tamil community in Ontario and worked as a cleaner and mover.
 McArthur killed him on or about January 6, 2016.

 Following the extensive coroner and pathology examinations, after Crown and defence lawyers had information needed for trial, the victims' remains were released to their families.
 A memorial for Kinsman was held in September, and Mahmudi and Esen's funerals were held in mid-October.
 Lisowick's remains were laid to rest in late October.